NeuCharFramework/NcfDocs/docs/start/database/add_migration_for_service_project.md

 dotnet ef migrations add AddOpenId -c SystemServiceEntities_SqlServer -o Migrations/Migrations.SqlServer -s ../Senparc.Web.DatabasePlant
 ```

 > In the above command, `AddOpenId` is the name of this update and can be freely filled in. `SystemServiceEntities_SqlServer` refers to the database context (DbContext) implementation pointing to SQL Server.
-When we need to update the MySQL database simultaneously, we can replace it with `SystemServiceEntities_MySQL` (note the actual class name, the class name may not reflect the database type at all).
+When we need to update the MySQL database at the same time, we can replace it with `SystemServiceEntities_MySQL` (note the actual class name, the class name may not fully reflect the database type).

-Executing the command will complete the migration file update for SQL Server:
+Executing the command will complete the SQL Server migration file update:

 ![Image Text](./images/add_migration_for_service_project-run_migrations_add.png)